Vaccines: Shoot em up.

 The bugs in question (on the Canadian Childhood Vaccine List) can enter our systems, and depending on our bodies, our histories, and mostly the bugs’ propensity, they can cause serious harm.

-There are certainly questionable ingredients in vaccines that have potential to do the same.
+There is certainly public questioning that ingredients in vaccines have potential to do the same.

 Fear-mongering, pharmaceutical agendas, efficacy, side effects, and anecdotal forums aside, what I see missing from the discussion on vaccination is: